alexrobertsonuk/ga4-for-content-designers/docs/search-behaviour.md

 These explorations could help you to:

 - measure how often internal search is used
-- identify pages where a relatively high proportion of users initiate a search
+- identify pages where a relatively high proportion of users go on to perform a search
 - compare internal search activity between device categories
 - compare search behaviour between users referred from a specific domain and those who were not